AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-azure-storage-audience-sourcing.md

 - Confirm files exist at the configured path and comply with the Audience Sourcing Specification.
 - Check **My data connections** for errors.
 - Contact Adobe support with connection name, storage account, and container/filesystem details if issues persist after 24 hours.

+**Audiences source but show zero or unexpected identities**

+- Verify that all match key values in your audience files were trimmed, lowercased, and SHA256-hashed before upload.
+Collaboration does not hash or normalize data on ingestion.
+- Confirm that the match keys present in your files are enabled for your Collaboration account.
+See [Set up match keys](https://experienceleague.adobe.com/en/docs/real-time-cdp-collaboration/using/setup/onboard-account#set-up-match-keys).

 **Connection failed after initial success**